 Students' registrations are not finalized until all applicable tuition and fee payments are processed by the Department of the Bursar.
 Failure to satisfy all financial obligations, when due, will result in cancellation of a student's current registration, withholding of final grades, official transcripts and diplomas, and denial of the right to register for future sessions.
 Students who do not withdraw by the published deadline are responsible for payment of all tuition and fee charges.

-Students have the option to pay their tuition in full or can automatically enroll in the Temple Easy Payment Plan (TEPP), which allows for the tuition to be paid in four installments over the semester.
+Students have the option to pay their tuition in full or can automatically enroll in the Temple Easy Payment Plan (TEPP), which allows for the tuition to be paid in up to four installments over the semester.
 Students should refer to the latest Class Schedule or other publications for a more detailed explanation of the plans.

 Students who select courses, but fail to make their payment on or before the due date on the tuition invoice will have their registration canceled and will be required to re-register and pay late fees.

 Acceptable forms of payment include: financial aid vouchers, tuition remission forms, checks (paper and electronic), cash, credit cards, and money orders.
 Checks or money orders should be made payable to Temple University.
 Credit cards accepted for on-line payment only through OWLnet include: MasterCard, American Express, and Discover.
 Please note that credit card payments are subject to a 2.75% convenience fee by the University’s processor.

 Temple University offers an Easy Payment Plan for the Fall and Spring semesters to help students who are not fully paying their bills budget the costs for tuition, room and board, and fees as best fits their personal situations.
 The Temple Easy Payment Plan will allow students to make up to four payments over the semester.
 Students who use the Temple Easy Payment Plan pay an $11 fee per installment.